New Patients (410) 268-5503

 Emergency Dentistry Annapolis, MD

-If you have a dental emergency, please contact our Annapolis dental office near you at (410) 989-8298.
-If you are experiencing excessive, non-stop bleeding, call 911.
+If you have a dental emergency, please contact our Annapolis dental office near you at (410) 268-5503.
+If you are experiencing excessive and non-stop bleeding, call 911.

 We make every attempt to treat emergency dental patients as quickly as possible.
 If an emergency is taking place during regular office hours, we will try to schedule you on the same day.
 Calls placed after hours will get a recording for more information.
 If you are having a major medical emergency, please call 911 or visit the hospital.